astrotars/stream-flutter-encrypted-chat/README.md

 ## Step 3: Create a Private 1-on-1 Chat Channel

-First we need to create our channel for our private chat.
+First, we need to create our channel for our private chat.
 Let's look at how the `Chat` widget is laid out:

 ```dart
 // flutter/lib/chat.dart:7